 And that should be the way it should be.
-Dual agency is not in the public’s best interest and its disgusting that an agent can profit from betraying his or her client.
+Dual agency is not in the public’s best interest and an agent should not profit from betraying his or her client.
 It should be prohibited under Arizona law.

-My first training was as a real estate attorney.
-Attorney ethics rules are much stricter.
+My first training was as a real estate attorney, and attorney ethics rules are much stricter.
 I learned that an attorney can’t represent both sides to a transaction and induce the clients to waive the obligation of fiduciary duty (as agents can do by getting clients to agree to dual agency).
-That is why I do not allow dual agency – it is against everything I was taught about putting the client’s interest first.
+That is why I do not do allow dual agency – it is against everything I was taught about putting the client’s interest first.

 Unfortunately, that is a lesson that has yet to be learned by Arizona’ brokerage community.
 So until dual agency is restricted or outlawed, you as the consumer must protect yourself by demanding exclusive, fiduciary duty from your real estate agent.
 Next in Part 4: Dual agency is bad for agents too.